darkoverlordofdata/doran/readme.md

     console
         false for windowed applications
     symbols
-        symbols to define for valac
+        symbols to define for valac / flags for c

 ## Why?
 Autovala is like the best thing ever.
 But it doesn't work on windows, and it's depencencies and scope make it unlikely that it ever will.
 Doran runs on both windows